Mireia Usart Rodríguez & Vanessa Esteve González

-Despoina Schina holds a Bachelor's degree in English language and Literature from Aristotle University of Thessaloniki (Greece) and a Master's in Educational Technology from the University of Rovira and Virgili.
-She is now a PhD student at the University of Rovira and Virgili and a member of the research group ARGET - Applied Research Group in Education and Technology.
-Despoina has working experience in teaching English as a foreign language and educational robotics in primary school.
-Despoina's research interests include teaching educational robotics, STEM & STEAM Education, 21st century skills, gender differences in STEM, primary school teaching, Scratch programming, robotics competitions.
-Since October, Despoina has participated in the following conferences organized by Spanish institutions: VI Seminario Interuniversitario de Investigación en Tecnología Educativa (SIITE), Jornada d'Investigadors Predoctorals Interdisciplinària (JIPI) and III Congreso Virtual Internacional de Educación, Innovación y TIC.
-Despoina also participated in the following international conferences: 10th International Conference on Robotics in Education held in Vienna, Austria and 11th International Conference on Computer Supported Education (Greece), VII Seminario Interuniversitario de Investigación en Tecnología Educativa (Lleida), 12th International Conference on Computer Supported Education (online), 11th International Conference on Robotics in Education (online), XVIII Jornadas de Redes de Investigación en Docencia Universitaria (online) and III Jornada d'Innovació i Robòtica Educativa amb perspectiva de Gènere (online).
+Despoina Schina holds a Bachelor's degree in English Language and Literature from Aristotle University of Thessaloniki (Greece) and a Master's in Educational Technology from Universitat of Rovira i Virgili (URV).
+She is a PhD student at URV and a member of the research group ARGET - Applied Research Group in Education and Technology.
+Despoina's research interests include: teacher training in Educational Robotics (ER), teacher perceptions of ER, teacher digital competence, gender digital divide and robotics competitions.
+Despoina has participated in several international and local conferences, such as VI Seminario Interuniversitario de Investigación en Tecnología Educativa (Ibiza), Jornada d'Investigadors Predoctorals Interdisciplinària (Barcelona), III Congreso Virtual Internacional de Educación, Innovación y TIC, 10th International Conference on Robotics in Education (Austria), 11th International Conference on Computer Supported Education (Greece), VII Seminario Interuniversitario de Investigación en Tecnología Educativa (Lleida), 12th International Conference on Computer Supported Education (online), 11th International Conference on Robotics in Education (online), XVIII Jornadas de Redes de Investigación en Docencia Universitaria (online) and III Jornada d'Innovació i Robòtica Educativa amb perspectiva de Gènere (online).

 Project: An Educational Robotics training program for pre-service primary school teachers